shahinyusifli/data-engineering-netflix/README.md

 # data-engineering-netflix
- I've developed a data engineering solution for Inbank's take-home task.
+ I've developed a data engineering solution for netflix row data.
 I designed a normalized data model and multi-layer architecture for efficient data warehousing.
 In addition, I created ELT pipelines using Airflow, Python, and PostgreSQL to handle data flows into a PostgreSQL data warehouse layers.
 Furthermore, I formulated and executed SQL queries to fulfill the specific reporting requirements.
 All SQL queries and User Defined Functions can be found under the DDL folder.
 ## Installation and Run in Local
 Clone the repo from GitHub by running:
 ```